Hi everyone,

 - persistent saving of settings like backlight,

-- internal use of the RTC and wake-up from it,
+- internal use of the RTC (provide external access through I2C),

 - drastic reduction in static power consumption,